Filmography on home video

 Nova Pilbeam Grows Up – The Observer, 3.5.36

 Round the Film Studios (1937)

-Three series of 15-minute BBC shorts consisting of eight episodes apiece, with each featuring the cream of British acting and filmmaking talent showcasing their latest projects.
-Each series focuses on a particular studio: Pinewood, Denham and Elstree.
-Shot during the making of Young and Innocent, this episode, “No. 1: Pinewood Part 9“, saw Nova joined by Hitchcock.
-Lost?
+Three series of 15-minute BBC shorts featuring the cream of British acting and filmmaking talent showcasing their latest projects.
+Each of the three series focuses on a particular studio: Pinewood, Denham and Elstree.
+Interviewed during the making of Young and Innocent, this episode, “No. 1: Pinewood, Part 9”, saw Nova joined by Hitchcock.
+Apparently lost.